Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 Nowicki was not an architect of houses.
 However, he was one of North Carolina's most important architects.
 He was born in Chita, Russia, to a Polish family.
 His father was a consul as well as head of the Polish Agrarian party.
 Due to his father's political position, the family lived in a variety of locations, including a two-year stay in Chicago where Nowicki learned English.
 Nowicki entered Warsaw Polytechnic in 1929 and graduated in 1936.
 His important pre-war designs included an administration building at Lodz, Poland, a casino at Druskienniki, and a sports center in Warsaw.
 He also designed Poland's pavilion for the 1939 World's Fair.
 In 1938 he married Stanislawa (Siasia) Sandecka, a fellow student, with whom he was to collaborate on a number of later projects.

 Nowicki was briefly an anti-aircraft artillery officer during the Nazi invasion of Poland in 1939.
 During the subsequent occupation of Poland he taught underground classes in architecture and town planning under the guise of a bricklaying course.
 Later, he was involved in guerilla fighting around Warsaw, but escaped to the mountains with his family.
 At the end of the war, Nowicki was appointed Chief of Planning for the central area of Warsaw.
 He came to the United States as a technical adviser to the Polish Embassy to enlist American interest in the rebuilding of Warsaw.
 From there, he was selected to represent the Polish government in the choice of a site for the United Nations headquarters, and later as a consultant to the Director of Planning on the Board of Design for the new UN facilities in New York.
+Following 1947 takeover by the communist party in Poland, Nowicki was unable to return home, and became a visiting critic at Pratt Institute.
+He joined the founding faculty of the NCSU School of Design in 1948 under Dean Henry Kamphoefner, as did his wife Siasia Nowicki, herself an accomplished architect.
+They lived at 1317 Smallwood Drive in what was then the new shopping center of Cameron Village in Raleigh.

 Dean Kamphoefner encouraged faculty members to remain active in their profession, and Nowicki took full advantage of this opportunity.
 He worked on a number of North Carolina projects as a consultant to the firm of William Deitrick.
 These included interior and textile design for the Modernist Carolina Country Club in Raleigh (designed with his wife Siasia Nowicki), and schematic designs for a new State Museum of Art, Science and History (unbuilt).